1dv031/syllabus/lectures/part_3/09_Basic-Security/slides.md

 ## Firewall
 ### Smaller networks
 * Simple networks does not need all rings
-* Public services should be located in the DMZ segment between the Internet edge and  Asset edge
+* Public services should be located in the DMZ segment between the Internet edge and  Asset edge <!-- {_class="fragment"} -->
-* The simplest networks only need to place a single firewall at the Internet edge
+* The simplest networks only need to place a single firewall at the Internet edge <!-- {_class="fragment"} -->
   * Do not forget about Localhost security

 <!-- {_style="width:70%"} -->